 Hunters head to Minnesota for one of the top ruffed grouse experiences in the country.
 However, it’s an ideal location for deer, turkey, and other upland birds, too.
 Whitetail is a big deal in this state.

 Whether you’re local to Minnesota or have the state on your list of places to travel to for a hunt, make sure you know when the season starts for the game you’re after.
-You’ll also need to know how to get a hunting license and how many grouses, deer, or ducks you can bring home.
+You’ll also need to know how to get a hunting license and how many grouse, deer, or ducks you can bring home.

 In this resource, we’ve gathered the details you need to hunt in Minnesota regardless of what’s on your tag list this season.
 Along with this information, we recommend downloading the HuntWise app to find the best spots to hunt and plan your days in the field!
-Here’s what hunters need to know about Minnesota hunting.
+Here’s what hunters need to know about Minnesota hunting seasons.

 Why Do Hunters Hunt in Minnesota?